jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

         mvn jboss-as:deploy

-9. Execute the test
+9. Execute the test.
+(See "Options" section below.)
-    See "Options" section below.

 10. Check the server console for output from the service.

 11. Undeploy the application

         mvn jboss-as:undeploy

 Options
 =======